 My observations and practical analysis suggest that this system, if correctly applied to the individual, creates a natural balance in communication during the training to receive the desired behaviors and prevent the undesirable behaviors provided by the factors that can be influenced at the moment; It increases the attention of the human to all present stimuli, increasing the probability of avoiding/preventing them; and it can be implemented together with other learning techniques (e.g., social/asocial observational learning).

 Some factors that influence the M&M system

-Dr. Roger Abrantes (1993) has created a training language called SMAF, an acronym to Signal, Meaning, And Form.
+Dr. Roger Abrantes (1993) has created a training language called SMAF, an acronym for Signal, Meaning, And Form.
 SMAF is a language to describe learning with all its components.
 Its objective is to enable us to plan our session with the highest possible degree of precision and analyze the expected and observed results, regardless of the species.
-SMAF defines and transcribes terms and processes (e.g., reinforcers and inhibitors, reinforcement schedules, etc…).
+SMAF defines and transcribes terms and processes (e.g., reinforcers and inhibitors, reinforcement schedules, etc.).

-Below, I will illustrate the most common signals we use to teach a dog with their meaning and form.
+Below, I will illustrate the most common signals we use to teach a dog their meaning and form.

 To simplify, I will write a single line with:

 The skill to teach => The meaning of the signal => The form of the signal.